Parlour Palm (Chamaedorea elegans) Indoor Care and Common Problems with Solutions

 Brown leaf tips

-One possible reason for brown leaf tips in Parlour Palm is dry air (low humidity).
+There are four possible reasons for brown leaf tips in Parlour Palm.
+Trim off the brown tips with sterilized scissors.
+One possible reason for brown leaf tips is dry air (low humidity).
 To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.

 The second possible reason for brown leaf tips in Parlour Palm is underwatering.
 Keep the soil moderately moist at all times during the growing season.
+Reduce watering during the cold season to keep the soil slightly moist but do not allow it to dry out completely.
+Learn more on how to water indoor plants the right way.

-The third possible reason for brown leaf tips in Parlour Palm is cold draughts like windy doors and windows, air conditioning units among others.
+The third possible reason for brown leaf tips in Parlour Palm is cold drafts like windy doors and windows, air conditioning units among others.
+Keep the palm away from drafts to maintain an average warmth of 15-280C with a minimum of 120C.
+Check out this guide on understanding temperature for houseplants.

 The fourth possible reason for brown leaf tips in Parlour Palm is damage by touching.
 Place the palm away from the line of traffic.